lamhoangtung/pyblur/README.md

 ## Installation
 From Pip: `pip install pyblur`<br>
-Or alternatively `git clone` this repo and run locally
+Or alternatively `git clone` this repo and run `python3 setup.py install` to install.

 ## Usage
     from pyblur import *